Distinguishing flags and broad pennants of the Royal Navy: General of the Army's command flag (1596)

 In 1596 the expedition for Capture of Cádiz during the Anglo-Spanish War was led by joint commanders styled as "Generalls of the Armies by land and sea", Robert Devereux, 2nd Earl of Essex in command of land forces and Charles Howard, 1st Earl of Nottingham in command of naval forces, the English fleet consisted of four squadrons.
 Their immediate subordinates were Thomas Howard, 1st Earl of Suffolk as Vice Admiral of the Fleet and Sir Walter Raleigh as Rear Admiral of the Fleet.
 They both commanded a squadron and had a vice admiral (second-in-command) and rear admiral (third-in-command) subordinate to them.
 The command flags issued for that expedition are described as following.

-The Lord Admiral fly's the royal standard at the main masthead and the flag of the cross of Saint George at the fore (front).
-The Vice Admiral and Rear Admiral in the Lord Admirals squadron fly at the front and rear mastheads a red, white and blue seven stripped horizontal flag with the cross of saint George in the upper left canton.
-The Earl of Essex fly's only a single flag of the cross of saint George at the main, the Vice and Rear admiral in his squadron fly a saint George flag barred with blue stripes horizontal.
+The Lord Admiral flies the royal standard at the main masthead and the flag of the cross of Saint George at the fore (front).
+The Vice Admiral and Rear Admiral in the Lord Admiral's squadron fly at the front and rear mastheads a red, white and blue seven stripped horizontal flag with the cross of saint George in the upper left canton.
+The Earl of Essex flies only a single flag of the cross of saint George at the main, the Vice and Rear admiral in his squadron fly a saint George flag barred with blue stripes horizontal.
 The Vice Admiral of the Fleet to fly a green and white striped flag with the cross of saint George in the upper left canton main mast head and flag of saint George front mast head.
-The Vice and Rear admirals in his squadron flew the same flags in their respective positions (proper masthead).
+The Vice and Rear Admirals in his squadron flew the same flags in their respective positions (proper masthead).
 The Rear Admiral of the Fleet to fly a green and white striped flag with the cross of saint George in the upper left canton main mast head and flag of saint George rear mast head.
-The Vice and Rear admirals in his squadron flew plain white flags in their respective positions (main and front) and (main and Rear) mastheads.
+The Vice and Rear Admirals in his squadron flew plain white flags in their respective positions (main and front) and (main and Rear) mastheads.

 Note: Originally discussions that took place before fleet was sent to Cadiz considered four colours to identify each squadron they were a plain flag tawny orange (orange squadron), a plain crimson flag (red) (crimson squadron), a plain blue flag (blue squadron) and a plain white flag (white squadron).